 All curiosities aside, our reason for visiting Andorra was a reconnaissance mission on our way to Spain.
 We wanted to see what this country was all about and would we want to come back there for a longer stay in the future.
 Here is what we found out:

 If you love shopping and not paying duty on it, Andorra is your place.
-In fact, Andorrans love shopping so much, they even have a festival dedicated to it.
-Shopping is not our cup of tea.
-We are more about experiences than things.
+In fact, Andorrans love shopping so much, they even have a shopping festival.
+So if you are a shopaholic, Andorra is the place for you.

 We love hiking!
 We had a long list of hikes to choose from but we only had two days, so we had to pick.
 The first day, we hiked a trail called Anella Verda (or the Green Ring).
 This is a trail that is quite easy and great to do with even very young kids.
 And you can see the city of Andorra La Vella from above as you walk this trail.
 For our second and last day, we chose the Llac d’Engolasters trail.
 What’s nice about this trail is that it is by a lake.

 This is a Catalan/Andorran dessert made from honey and soft goat cheese.
 Sometimes it is also served with walnuts.
 A waiter from a restaurant where we ate one day, recommended it.
 It looked rather pitiful as a dessert, but don’t let looks fool you.
 It is to die for!
 Definitely one of the best desserts we’ve ever eaten and easy to recreate at home.